Show the customer entry point

 The brand experience can still leave staff with cleanup.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 Use real customer types so the app story includes invitation, adoption, support and order desk impact.

 Pick buyers that represent easy adoption and the accounts most likely to need support.